craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select the **Microsoft 365 admin center** browser tab.

-1. In the Navigation menu, select **Health > Service health**.

-1. If there are any warnings or advisories then select on the link and read the messages.

 1. In the Navigation menu, select **Security**.
-This opens the old **Office 365 Security & Compliance** admin center.
+This opens the old **Office 365 Security & Compliance** center.

-    - Note that you can open this portal by browsing to **https://protection.office.com**.
+   Note that you can open this portal by browsing to **https://protection.office.com**.

 1. Select the **Microsoft 365 admin center** browser tab.

 1. In the Navigation menu, select **Compliance**.
 This opens the new **Microsoft 365 Compliance** portal.

-    - Note that you can open this portal by browsing to **https://compliance.microsoft.com**.
+   Note that you can open this portal by browsing to **https://compliance.microsoft.com**.

 1. Open a new tab and browse to https://compliance.microsoft.com.
 This opens the new **Microsoft 365 Security** portal.